SwedbankPay/developer.swedbankpay.com/payments/swish/index.md

 {% include alert.html type="neutral"
                       icon="info"
-                      body="Swish is a one-phase payment method supported by the major Swedish banks.
+                      body="Swish is a one-phase payment instrument supported by the major Swedish banks.
 In the direct e-commerce scenario, Swedbank Pay receives the Swish registered mobile number directly from the merchant UI.
 Swedbank Pay performs a